howardsmithnz/sprint-3/docs/product-objectives.md

    - website will emphasize the efficency of our economically rational approach to our customers

  - Goal:
-  - to make lots of money
+  - to make lots of money by reducing unneccessary costs and quality

  - Metrics:
   - to improve the speed of caffeine and calorie loading for Tresury Officials